chaowan2020/zillizhomework/README.md

 this is the home work of zilliz interview.
+First NPM install to install dependencies.
+Then NPM start.
-NPM start then open your browser with http://localhost:4200/
+After that, open your browser at http://localhost:4200/

+Thanks,
+Have a good day.
+Chao